web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/define.md

 For more about `source.define`, just refer to [API References](/api/config-source.html#sourcedefine).

 :::tip
-The environment variable `NODE_ENV` shown in the example above is already injected by the Builder, and you usually do not need to configure it manually.
+The environment variable `NODE_ENV` shown in the example above is already injected by the Rsbuild, and you usually do not need to configure it manually.
 :::

 ### process.env Injection